FirstLegoLeague/launcher/docs/userguide.md

 The left-most column shows the team's rank.
 The rank is taken from the `High` score.
 Ties are broken using 2nd, then 3rd best scores.
 Teams without scores don't have a rank and are ordered by team number.

 The 2nd column shows the team's name.
-When available, the team affiliation information is shown in brackets (see [Import team data](#import-team-data)).
+When available, the team affiliation information is shown in brackets (see [Import team information](#import-team-information)).

 When there are scores for a single round only, they are shown in a `Score` column.
 For example, during the Practice round and also during the 1st Ranking round, only one column is shown.